maxdesalle/42/cub3D/README.md

 The way ray-casting works is that, from the player's perspective, rays are sent to each pixel column in order to calculate the distance at which these columns are from the player.
 This forces every game leveraging ray-casting to be in 2D, as it's essentially just bringing perspective in an image.
 Additionally, this makes it impossiblet to have vertical levels, so you can't have stairs, or jump in these types of games.

+Most available maps (except the first one) were created by [Yaroslav Soroko](https://github.com/ysoroko).

 <p align="center">
 	<img src="https://media.giphy.com/media/6G9sY8bDUueJKyR0fr/giphy.gif" width="50%" />
 </p>